kuddai/jupytext.nvim/README.md

 - `metadata`: a table with metadata information from the original JSON data in the `.ipynb` file.
 This should contain, e.g., the notebook language in `metadata.kernelspec.language`

 The default function used for this setting uses `"markdown"` for markdown formats, and the value of `metadata.kernelspec.language` otherwise.
 Like the previous options, `b:jupytext_filetype` is available to temporarily override the choice of filetype.

+#### `new_template`

+When editing a new (non-existing) `.ipynb` file, a `template.ipynb` file to load into the buffer.
+The default built-in template is for a Python notebook.
+While it is possible to manually edit the YAML header to change the kernel and/or language, if you primarily work with non-Python notebooks, it might be useful to set a custom template.

 #### `sync_pattern`